q335r49/microviche/README.md

 ####Troubleshooting
 <dl>
 <dt>Mouse</dt>
-<dd>If the mouse doesn't work, try setting 'ttymouse' to either 'sgr' or 'xterm2' via <samp>&nbsp;:set ttymouse=sgr&nbsp;</samp>.
+<dd>If you are running vim in the terminal and the mouse doesn't work, try setting 'ttymouse' to either 'sgr' or 'xterm2' via <samp>&nbsp;:set ttymouse=sgr&nbsp;</samp>.
 Most other modes except for 'xterm', which is unsupported, should work, but may take a speed penalty.
-In map mode, only 'sgr', 'xterm2', and 'xterm' will work. gVim does not support map mode mouse.
+In map mode, only 'sgr', 'xterm2', and 'xterm' will work. gVim supports the mouse in the plane but not the map.
 <dt>Directories</dt>
 <dd>Since relative paths are used, switching working directories will cause problems.
 If you find yourself constantly changing working directories, consider adding an autocommand to automatically switch back to the plane directory when in the plane tab.
 Adding files not in the working directory should be ok.</dd>
 <dt>Misaligned splits</dt>